lmarkley/lmarkley.github.io/_posts/2015-07-11-Nmap-and-other-things.markdown

 #### Babun

 I discovered [Babun](http://babun.github.io) a few days ago after hearing it on a podcast called "Programming Throwdown" which, by the way, is wonderful.
 You should listen to it.
 It's funny *and* informative, though I will warn you that the nominal topic only gets about 15-20 minutes toward the end of the show in my experience [^progthrow].
 Babun is an implementation of Cygwin and a lot more; it has many plugins and add-ons and one thing that Cygwin lacks out-of-the-box: an included package manager.
 It's easy to setup and, as the home page states, doesn't interfere with previous Cygwin installations (I can vouch for that, it didn't mess with mine at all).
 If you are a Windows user but miss a good (sorry Microsoft...) command line interface, try Babun.

+#### Atom

+Atom is "A hackable text editor for the 21st Century" as the website states.
+It is free; open-source; and has a plethora of themes, packages, and add-ons for increased utility.
+I started using Atom well before its 1.0 date, but found it difficult to work with on Windows.
+This has since changed; it is as simple to install and use as double clicking the installer and starting it up.
+It is also cross-platform, which is very nice for a person who uses Linux, OS X, and Windows on a rotating basis (occasionally two simultaneously, which can get really confusing) like me.
+It is *very* customizable and chic, and I recommend giving it a shot if you like free, open-source, awesome stuff [^atom]

 ### References